mullvad/mullvadvpn-app/ios/BuildInstructions.md

 `IOS_APPLE_ID_PASSWORD` accepts a keychain reference in form of `@keychain:<KEYCHAIN_ITEM_NAME>`.

 Use app specific password instead of the actual account password and save it to Keychain.
-The app specific password can be created via AppStore Connect.
+The app specific password can be created via AppStore Connect, and added to Keychain using the following commands (note that `altool` will be authorized to access the saved password):

 ```
 ALTOOL_BIN=$(xcrun -find altool)